OfficialRDB/qb-healing/README.md

 Feel free to **Pull Request** or post suggestions, issues.
 I will help where I can.

 > Yes I known there is a healing options/part in de **qb-drugs/deliveries.lua**
-I removed the part in that resource.
+I removed that part in the resource, and made this one.

 ## Requires
 - [QBCore](https://github.com/qbcore-framework/qb-core)